This is the best Tandoori Paneer Tikka in the oven you’ll ever make at home! Same restaurant style taste, but grilled in a home oven.

 - Salt to taste

-- Mix all the ingredients under marinade into a bowl and add paneer to it.
+- Roast the besan on a low flame for 2-3 minutes till it starts smelling nutty and turns a very light golden brown.
+Mix all the ingredients under marinade into a bowl and add paneer to it.
 Toss the paneer in the marinade till the cubes are coated well.

 - To add that distinct smoky tandoori flavour, heat a piece of lump coal till red hot.
 Place it in a steel bowl and place the bowl over the paneer.
 Add a teaspoon of oil to the coal.
 As soon as you start seeing smoke, cover the paneer.
 After five minutes of smoking, remove the coal, and marinate the paneer for half an hour or up to two hours.